 If your history is good, the more chance you have of being approved.
 If it's not so good then your chances are less likely but there will be plenty of options available to you.

 What's your budget?

 Your personal budget is the most critical factor in making a decision as to whether car finance is worth it for you.

 Everyone has different requirements for a car, much like everyone will have different budgets, so it's your job to properly research before investing.

-Car Credible's Affordability Calculator can certainly make that task easier for you and you can read more about it in the article below.
+Car Credible's car finance calculator can certainly make that task easier for you and you can read more about it in the article below.

-You can input the cost of the car, how long you'd like to make monthly payments for, the deposit you can put down, and how much you'd like to pay per month and we will tell you exactly what you can realistically expect, so you know before you go.
+You can input the cost of the car, how long you'd like to make monthly payments, the deposit you can put down, and how much you'd like to pay per month and we will tell you exactly what you can realistically expect, so you know before you go.

 We will then offer advice on how you can reduce your interest, or the positives of reducing the length of your term, for example.

-Whatever budget you have to play with, it's all in your hands.
+Whatever budget you have to play with is in your hands.
 Only pay what you can afford and don't leave yourself short over time.